 Students in this classification are not eligible for university administered financial aid.
+Applicants must submit the \$25 application fee.

-Requirements-Applicants must have earned an associate of arts or an associate of science degree from a regionally-accredited institution or have earned at least 60 semester (or 90 quarter) hours of credit with at least a "C" average (2.0 on a scale of 4.0) from a regionallyaccredited institution.
+Requirements-Applicants must have earned an associate of arts or an associate of science degree from a regionally-accredited institution or have earned at least 60 semester (or 90 quarter) hours of credit with at least a "C" average (2.0 on a scale of 4.0) from a regionally-accredited institution.

-Master's Non-Degree Seeking Students
+Graduate Non-Degree Seeking Students